Teppi-txt/Polygon-Image-Recreation/README.md

     - Smaller images work better, with 600x800 being a good size).
     - If you don't want to edit the code, name the image "target.png".
 2. Run the program, with an expected runtime of around 5-8 hours.
+    - Run the .jar file found in out/artifacts.
     - Terminate the program at any time once the correct level of detail is achieved.
 3. The renders will output in the animation_output folder, with a set of numbered frames as well as a main.png image which contains the most recent render.
 4. The animation frames can be stitched together using third party software like Blender.